202306-NEA-DZ-FEW/student-store-team-2/README.md

-# MadauraStore Website
+# Madaura Website

-Welcome to MadauraStore, a fully-responsive web application platform for students to lend, borrow, sell, and buy new and used items of different categories from each other.
+Welcome to Madaura, a fully-responsive web application platform for students to lend, borrow, sell, and buy new and used items of different categories from each other.

 ## Table of Contents
 - [Features](#features)